+How should the government change Social Security?
 The government can fix Social Security by hiking the full retirement age to 70, increasing payroll tax, reducing benefits, and making a higher percentage of payments subject to income tax, an expert says.
 Policymakers can also implement major reforms, such as investing the Social Security Trust Fund in high-grade corporate bonds and common stocks, another expert says.
 Increasing the full retirement age to address the looming Social Security crisis is not a good idea, as this would benefit only wealthier and more educated people, who are likely to have longer life spans, a professor says. -- The Wall Street Journal

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.